PETRUS 2018

 Falstaff

-Deep dark ruby, purple reflections, subtle brightening on the rim.
-Multi-faceted bouquet with intense dark berry fruit, a hint of sweet spices, some nougat and orange zest.
-Powerfully fruity, ripe plum, black cherry, velvety tannins, very good freshness with a touch of chocolate on the finish, mineral and long-lasting on the palate.
+Deep dark ruby garnet, violet reflections, subtle brightening at the rim.
+Multifaceted bouquet with intense dark berry fruit, a hint of sweet spices, some nougat and orange peel.
+Powerfully fruity, ripe plum, black cherry, velvety tannins, very good freshness with a hint of chocolate on the finish, mineral and long-lasting on the palate.

 Read more